mozilla/dxr/docs/source/development.rst

     edits to the originals will have no effect.

 How can I use pdb to debug indexing?
-    In the DXR config file for the tree you're building, add ``disable_workers = true`` to the ``[DXR]`` section.
+    In the DXR config file for the tree you're building, add ``workers = 0`` to the ``[DXR]`` section.
 That will keep DXR from spawning multiple worker processes, something pdb doesn't tolerate well.

 I pulled a new version of the code that's supposed to have a new plugin (or I added one myself), but it's acting like it doesn't exist.
     Re-run ``python setup.py develop`` to register the new setuptools entry point.